 PERSON BEHIND START OF YC&AC KIDS RUGBY REVEALED

-I started playing rugby for the YC&AC in late 1973 and I think Arima-san’s kid’s group played early on Sunday mornings so that if the rugby match was played in the morning we sometimes saw them running about the field before the start of our match.
-I was never aware of any players being involved being invited to get involved in the training of those youngsters.
+I started playing rugby for the YC&AC in late 1973 and I think Arima-san’s kid’s group played early on Sunday mornings so that if a rugby match was played in the morning we sometimes saw them running about the field before the start of our match.
+I was never aware of any players being invited to get involved in the training of those youngsters.

 Ross Tattum, the YC&AC section convenor and coach when I first played, was perhaps the most influencial non-Japanese YC&AC figure in the mid- 20th century rugby history of Japan because he assisted JRFU’s Shiggy Konno in arranging international matches and tours and was on key JRFU committees.

 Arima-san always gave me the impression that Ross Tattum started the kids rugby school and that he (Arima-san) took over when Ross returned to Australia in around 1980 when doctors warned him of serious potential health issues.